Cuberick-Orion/CIRR/README.md

       in this case, `test1-147-1-img1.pkl`, so that each file can be directly indexed by its name.

 ## Test-split Evaluation Server
 We do not publish the ground truth for the test split of CIRR.
-Instead, an evaluation server is hosted [here](http://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.
+Instead, an evaluation server is hosted [here](http://cirr.cecs.anu.edu.au/), with a backup [here](https://cirr.jyu.one/), should you prefer to publish results on the test-split.
 The functions of the test-split server will be incrementally updated.

 [See test-split server instructions](Test-split_server.md).